BrownCS1950U/browncs1950u-lab3/README.md

 ## Todos

 Go to `src/collision/collision.cpp`, and finish your collision algorithm there.
 Implement `updateCylinderCylinderCollisio()` and `updateEllipsoidTriangleCollision()` if you decide to do ellipsoid-triangle, or `updateGJKCollision()` for GJK-EPA.
-Collider definitions are available in `collider.h`.
+Collider definitions are available in `src/collision/collider.h`.

 The scene contains a slope, 2 cylinders, and 1 ellipsoid.
 The program will show the MTVs for the objects once the array is filled in with data.
 So please make sure you update `m_mtvs` with corresponding collider object ID: